P e a c e

-I was 19 years old, studying film at Tisch School of the Arts.
+I was 19 years old, studying film at Tisch School of the Arts in New York City.
 A series of events, which I now see as my “invitation,” revealed to me that I SHOULDN’T pursue a career in film, but rather begin serving mothers and their babies.
-As soon as I could, I started learning everything I could about birth.
-Instead of working for a film production company, I decided to volunteer for a home birth midwife.
+Longing to understand the midwifery path, I cold-called every midwife in a 15 mile radius of my home.
+One exceptional homebirth midwife returned my call.
+For the next 6 years, I worked under my talented mentor, a CNM (Certified Nurse Midwife) practicing exclusively at home throughout the five boroughs.

 Before my mentor would allow me to assist her at her cherished patients’ births, she insisted that I become trained as a birth doula.
 I attended Connie Sultana’s wonderful DONA birth doula workshop.
 Since the beginning, I believed that birth is a normal part of life.
 Several thousand births later, I still do.

 During my first years as a doula in NYC I volunteered at Bellevue Hospital’s doula program, helping underserved women — many recent immigrants, uninsured and non-English speaking women — achieve woman-centered, and woman/baby honoring birth.

-Longing to understand the midwifery path, I cold-called every midwife in a 15 mile radius of my home.
-A homebirth midwife immediately returned my call.
-For the next 6 years, I worked under my talented mentor, a CNM (Certified Nurse Midwife) practicing exclusively at home throughout the five boroughs.
-She taught me to honor birth as a sacred, magical event.
-She also taught me how to serve women through the hardest, longest of labors.
-I am grateful for her wisdom.
-I’m even more grateful for each woman who invited me to attend her birth.
-My greatest lessons in honoring labor have always been taught to me by the women themselves.
+HOMEBIRTH taught me to honor birth as a sacred, magical event.
+It taught me how to serve women through the hardest, longest of labors.
+I am grateful for each woman who invited me to attend her birth.
+My greatest lessons in honoring labor have always been taught to me by women themselves.